1. How are housing assignments made?

 15. Are there items I can rent on campus rather than purchasing myself?

 Small refrigerators may be rented from Men’s Activity Board.
-More information will be available to students during the first week of classes.
+Rental information will be available to students during the first week of classes.
+Please note, a limited number are available and on a first-come/first-serve basis.

 16. Are there kitchen facilities available?
 Irons?
 Vacuums?